101st Bombardment (Photographic) Squadron

 The 101st Bombardment (Photographic) Squadron is an inactive United States Air Force unit.
-Its last assignment was with the XIX Tactical Air Command, based at Brooks Field, Texas.
+It was last assigned to the XIX Tactical Air Command, based at Brooks Field, Texas, in 1944.
 It was inactivated on 25 December 1945.

 History

 Initially established as an Army Air Service World War I Aero Squadron in 1917.
 Performed flying training in Texas and did not deploy overseas.
 Demobilized in 1918.
 Re-activated in 1935 at Kelly Field, Texas as a light observation Squadron and supported Army forces at Fort Sam Houston as part of the Air Corps Advanced Flying School.

 World War II

 Reactivated at France Field, Canal Zone, and subordinated to Headquarters, Panama Canal Department, on 1 February 1940 as the dedicated observation unit for the command.
-The Squadron acquired the very first examples of the then modern North American O-47A when its complement of ten of these new aircraft were flight delivered down to Panama by Squadron personnel from San Antonio starting 14 June 1940.
-Also had a number of Northrop A-17s and with these, conducted its first six-ship night formation flight across the Isthmus to Albrook Field, then up the Pacific coast to Aguadulce Army Airfield.
+The Squadron acquired the first examples of the new North American O-47A when its complement of ten of these aircraft were flight-delivered down to Panama by Squadron personnel from San Antonio starting 14 June 1940.
+Also had a number of Northrop A-17s, and with these conducted its first six-aircraft night formation flight across the Isthmus to Albrook Field, then up the Pacific coast to Aguadulce Army Airfield.
 Then the flight continued on to the Atlantic coast and on home to France Field.

 In August, 1940, the Squadron started participating in the then-weekly tactical problems laid on by the 19th Composite Wing and, during one of these, acted as a scouting screen out to sea to "intercept" an expected in-coming flight of "enemy" bombers heading for the Panama Canal.
 Later that same month, now transitioned into their O-47's completely, the Squadron made an aerial tour of Central America, visiting every capital city in Central America except British Honduras.
-Training continued through the end of the year, and, on 20 November; the Squadron was subordinated directly to Headquarters, Panama Canal Department Air Force, rather than Department Headquarters itself as it had previously been assigned.
+Training continued through the end of the year, and, on 20 November, the Squadron was subordinated directly to Headquarters, Panama Canal Department Air Force, rather than Department Headquarters itself as it had previously been assigned.